Meal delivery services worth your dime

 The service offers healthy alternatives for people who are looking to avoid the types of illness that a poor diet can lead to – diabetes, heart disease, high blood pressure.
 The menu is also designed to help lower the risk of obesity and inflammation.

 For those counting calories or macros, a full listing of calories carbs, protein and fats for each menu item is also included on the website.

-Bondi Meal prep’s main customers are busy working professionals aged between 30-40, but the meals are suitable for anyone looking for a healthier alternative.
-The service currently only delivers to Sydney Metro, Newcastle and Canberra, but there are plans to grow.
+Bondi Meal prep’s main customers are busy working professionals aged between 30-40.
+However, the meals are suitable for anyone looking for a healthier alternative.
+The service currently delivers to Sydney Metro, Newcastle and Canberra, but there are plans to grow.

 “Very shortly we’re launching our product in Melbourne,” Hibel says.
 “We are very excited to be expanding and soon plan to tackle the rest of Australia!”

 To find out more or to order, head to bondimealprep.com.au